wavefrontHQ/docs/pages/doc/logging_log_alerts.md

                         Minimum
                     </td>
                     <td>
-                         The alert fires when the minimum number of logs with the tag you selected is greater than or less than the alert threshold you define.
+                         The alert fires when the minimum number of logs that includes the tag you selected is greater than or less than the alert threshold you define.
                     </td>
                 </tr>
                 <tr>